aligzr/aligzr.github.io/_pages/about.md

 In project scope I designed the vehicle's outer body, analyzed it and optimized the design according to the drag coefficient (Cd).
 In addition, I made researches on composite production in the production process of the exterior body and took action in composite production.
 Our team participates in the contest for the second time.

-I have also worked some production companies, You can find more information about me in the CV tab.
+I have also worked at various production companies, You can find more information about me in the CV tab.

 Getting started
 ======